apulSoft is an audio plugin manufacturer based in Zürich, Switzerland and was founded in 2003.

 Currently exactly one person fills all roles at apulSoft and that is me, Adrian Pflugshaupt.
 I did a lot of work as a professional musician (woodwind player) and ended up sharing the stage with some of the all-time greats like Herbie Hancock, Benny Golson, Peter Erskine,..

-For many years I wrote software during train rides and on tour buses travelling to the next concert or rehearsal.
+For many years, I wrote software during train rides and on tour buses traveling to the next concert or rehearsal.
 I always had a very strong interest in mathematics, signal processing and programming and used the many travel hours to learn everything I could about these topics.

-In 2020 I decided to do less live performances in order to focus on apulSoft.
+In 2020, I decided to do fewer live performances in order to focus on apulSoft.
 New exciting projects are in the pipeline and existing ones will be improved with regular updates.

 Adrian performing live for Quincy Jones on his legendary 75th birthday concert at the Montreux Jazz Festival, Switzerland.

 Now that an average PC is fast enough to easily handle multi-channel audio processing, dsp algorithms can be pushed much further to provide much improved sound quality.
 Many of the standard dsp algorithms currently in use come from a time when CPUs were barely able to calculate any audio in real-time.
 Using more complex mathematics we can now process audio in ways that are no longer musically inferior to analog devices.
 I am not talking about oversampling here, but mathematically different ways to look at sampled data than what was used before.

 For example: In apulSoft products there is an alternative procedure to the bilinear transform which is used to create filters that behave like perfect analog filters.
 And the plugins use a unique way to apply saturation and distortion that vastly outperforms regular oversampling.